Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: SK operators: theoretical analysis and applications to uniform samples

 is the characteristic function of the set $(i-1, i] \times (j-1, j]$, with $i=1,\cdots,n$ and $j = 1, \cdots, m $.
-Now, we can apply the bi-dimensional sampling Kantorovich operators to the function $I$, by selecting a suitable kernel function $X$.
-This allows us to reconstruct the image $I$ for any given sampling rate $w$ (\textit{sampling rate}).
-Clearly, increasing $w$ results in a better reconstruction of the original image.
+In what follows, when no ambiguity arises, we refer to both $A$ and its continuous representation $I_A$ as an image.\\ Now, we can apply the bi-dimensional sampling Kantorovich operator to the function $I_A$, by selecting a suitable kernel function $X$.
+This allows us to reconstruct the continuous image associated with $A$ for any given sampling rate $w$ (\textit{sampling rate}).
+In particular, the parameter $w$ controls the density of the sampling grid: larger values of $w$ correspond to a finer sampling and therefore to a more accurate reconstruction of the original image structure.
+After applying the SK operator, the resulting function is evaluated on a discrete grid in order to obtain the final reconstructed digital image.
+This can be interpreted as a two-step process: first discretizations of the spatial domain (\textit{sampling}), and then discretizations of the range of intensity values (\textit{quantization}).

 \RestyleAlgo{ruled}

 \begin{remark} The parameter $r$ in Algorithm \ref{SKalgorithm} acts as a scaling factor for the resolution of the reconstructed image.
 The number of nodes in $G_r$ depends by the scaling factor $r$, and it is equal to $(n\cdot r) \times (m\cdot r)$ which corresponds to the final size of the rescaled image.
 In particular, if $0<r<1$ the algorithm performs a \textit{downscaling}, e.g., with $r=1/2$, the output image has size $\frac{n}{2}\times\frac{m}{2}$.
 If $r=1$, the reconstructed image preserves the original resolution.
 If $r>1$, the algorithm performs an \textit{upscaling}, increasing the resolution of the image by a factor of $r$. \end{remark}